Exclusive: Chinese banks eye bid for Germany's DVB Bank - sources

 Some buyers may aim to team up and then separate aviation and shipping, an industry banker said separately.

-The three sources said asset managers Carlyle Group and Apollo Global Management were also interested in DVB.
+The three sources said asset managers Carlyle Group (CG.O) and Apollo Global Management (APO.N) were also interested in DVB.

 Spokespeople for Carlyle and Apollo both declined to comment.

-Sources told Reuters in September last year that several potential buyers had signalled interest in buying DVB’s shipping finance business, but the talks ended due to disagreements over the bank’s valuation.
+Sources told Reuters in September last year that several potential buyers had signaled interest in buying DVB’s shipping finance business, but the talks ended due to disagreements over the bank’s valuation.

 Both ICBC and BOC were also among the early contenders to buy German state run bank HSH Nordbank, but later dropped out.